2022 Conference Program: Friday, February 18

 Discussants:

-Alexander Burry, Ohio State University
+Alexander Burry, The Ohio State University

 Session 1-2 : Presidential Stream 2A: Othering and Authority in Slavic Studies, Panel I: Whose Theories?
 And What for?